KouroshKSH/ML-PedroDomingos-CSEP-546/AndrewNg-MachineLearningSpecialization/Supervised Machine Learning.md

 For now, $w$ and $b$ are numbers, and the values chosen for them will determine the prediction $\hat{y}$ based on the input feature $x$.
 This $f_{w , b}$ of $x$ means $f$ is a function that takes $x$ as input, and depending on the values of $w$ and $b$, will output some value of a prediction $\hat{y}$.
 For the sake of simplicity:
 $$f_{w, b} (x) = f(x) = wx + b$$

 Here's what this function is doing, it's making predictions for the value of $y$ using a streamline function of $x$.
-Since this is a straight-line, it's called a [[Linear Regression]].
+Since this is a straight-line, it's called a Linear Regression.
 More specifically, this is linear regression with *one variable*, where the phrase one variable means that there's a **single input variable** or feature $x$, namely the size of the house.
 Another name for a linear model with one input variable is *univariate* linear regression, where *uni* means one in Latin, and where *variate* means variable.

 #question For linear regression, the model is represented by $f_{w,b} (x) = wx+b$.
 Which of the following is the output or "target" variable?
 - $x$